-3 This will also be the case with respect to the Committee on Enforced Disappearances, provided for under article 26(4) of the International Convention for the Protection of All Persons from Enforced Disappearance (ICCEPR), once operational.
-The ICCERP opened for signature, ratification and accession on 6 February 2007 and will enter into force upon the twentieth ratification.
+3 This will also be the case with respect to the Committee on Enforced Disappearances, provided for under article 26, paragraph 4, of the International Convention for the Protection of All Persons from Enforced Disappearance, once operational.
+The Convention entered into force on 23 December 2010, following the twentieth ratification.